 Interest expense, net of amounts capitalized.
-"Interest expense, net of amounts capitalized" totaled \$245.5 million for the year ended December 31, 2017, an increase of \$58.3 million, or 31.1%, compared to the same period in 2016.
-The increase was primarily due to an increase of \$51.0 million in interest expense relating to the issuance of 5.250% Senior Secured Notes due August 1, 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due August 1, 2026 (the "2026 Senior Secured Notes, the "2026 Notes") in the third quarter of 2016 and a decrease of \$7.4 million in capitalized interest relating to the EchoStar XIX satellite that was placed into service in the first quarter of 2017 and EchoStar 105/SES-11 satellites that were placed into service in the fourth quarter of 2017.
+"Interest expense, net of amounts capitalized" totaled \$217.2 million for the year ended December 31, 2017, an increase of \$93.8 million or 75.9%, compared to the same period in 2016.
+The increase was primarily due to an increase of \$51.0 million in interest expense relating to the issuance of 5.250% Senior Secured Notes due August 1, 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due August 1, 2026 (the "2026 Senior Unsecured Notes") in the third quarter of 2016 and a decrease of \$42.4 million in capitalized interest relating to the EchoStar XIX and EchoStar XXIII satellites that were placed into service in the first and second quarters of 2017, respectively, and the EchoStar XXI and EchoStar 105/SES-11 satellites that were placed into service in the fourth quarter of 2017.

-Gains (losses) and impairment on marketable investment securities, net.
-"Gains (losses) and impairment on marketable investment securities, net" totaled \$1.6 million in losses for the year ended December 31, 2017 compared to \$7.0 million in gains for the same period in 2016.
-The change of \$8.6 million was primarily due to an other than temporary impairment loss of \$3.3 million on certain strategic equity securities in our marketable investment securities in 2017, a decrease of \$3.0 million in realized gains on our securities classified as available-for-sale when compared to 2016 and a decrease of \$2.3 million in gains on our trading securities when compared to 2016.
+Gains and impairment on investments, net.
+"Gains and impairment on investments, net" totaled \$53.5 million in gains for the year ended December 31, 2017, an increase of \$43.7 million compared to the same period in 2016.
+The increase was primarily due to an increase of \$40.9 million in gains on our trading securities in 2017, a gain of \$8.9 million from the sale of one of our unconsolidated entities to an entity owned in part by DISH Network in the first quarter of 2017, partially offset by an other than temporary impairment loss of \$3.3 million on certain strategic equity securities in our marketable investment securities in 2017 and a decrease of \$2.8 million in realized gains on our securities classified as available-for-sale in 2017.